Concept Maps

 Goals:

-1. Reduce mountains of information into a few key concepts; and
+1. Reduce mountains of information to a few key concepts and

 2. Understand the relationships among those concepts.

 Some students make and memorize a list of "key terms."
-Although this helps them reduce mountains of information into a more manageable amount, they fail to understand the connections between these concepts.
+Although focusing on key terms helps students reduce mountains of information to a more manageable amount, students often fail to understand the connections between these concepts.

 Other students take the list of key terms one step farther by grouping related key terms together.
-That is, their list of key terms is broken down into several sublists (or, if they put each term on an index card, they have several piles of index cards).
+That is, their list of key terms is broken down into several sub-lists (if they write the terms on notebook paper) or into several piles (if they put each term on an index card).
 These students have made some progress in understanding the relationships among the concepts.

 How: